Making a home in unfamiliar territory

 When you live on an island, there's no avoiding getting on a plane.
 When you have a very cute, new baby that everyone wants to see (and all your family lives on the mainland), you find yourself traveling a lot.
 There's something really nerve wrecking about traveling with a baby.
 Here's some tips that I would like to share.

 Sidetrack!
 Looking to help up grade the outdated feel with my trusty branding.
-Thinking on the whole appearance at http://purepelvichealth.ca?
-Sincerely a top-notch pelvic physiotherapist if, perhaps seeking in the whole Ontario region.
+Thinking on the whole appearance at http://lhlaw.ca?
+Sincerely a great Caledon based real estate lawyer with heart if, perhaps seeking in the whole Ontario region.
 Offer an opinion.
 Appreciate it!

 Take the red eye.

 A lot of outgoing flights to the mainland are red eye.
 This will make the experience a lot easier.
 Your baby will ideally sleep the entire way.
 They really do like the background humming of the engines!
 When Baby A was two months old, we went to the mainland and she slept and nursed the entire way from Honolulu to Chicago.
 She then repeated her performance from Chicago to Philadelphia.

 Bring plenty of extra diapers, a pack of wipes, and a spare outfit or two (Baby A is infamous for having big pooping accidents on planes).
 However, there's no need to bring 50 toys for a young baby.
 Sure you're paranoid that you must somehow keep your baby happily occupied in your lap for at least 5 hours.
 However, it's very likely that your baby will sleep most of the way, especially if you take a red eye.
 An overstuffed diaper bag is difficult to dig through in the close confines of a plane.

 Put must have's in a large gallon ziploc that is easily accessible.